SMS CX Shouldn't Be NoReply

 Why do we build a thread, and then abandon it?

-Because here’s what I’ve come to believe: proactive SMS, done right, doesn’t just add another channel.
-It collapses all the channels into a single channel.
+Here’s what I’ve come to believe: proactive SMS, done right, collapses all the channels into one thread.
 It solves problems we’ve been working around for decades.
-And the moment you see it clearly, you can’t unsee it.

-Online?
-That moment doesn’t exist.
-The customer is alone with their uncertainty.
-And the path of least resistance is the return portal you’ve made so beautifully frictionless.
+Online, that moment doesn’t exist.
+The customer is alone with her uncertainty, and the path of least resistance is the return portal you’ve made so beautifully frictionless.
+Returns flow smoothly, but you don’t learn why.
+You don’t get a chance to help.
+You just process the return and hope she comes back.

 Two things make proactive SMS different